IkigaiLabsETH/opensearch-ai/README.md

 **Why is ikigAI Labs Building a Fine-Tuned LLM?**

-Simple: because it can do the things that don’t scale for humans.
+# Because it can do the things that don’t scale for humans.

 - Track the top 69 cryptocurrencies and the top 420 NFT collections
 - Entertain and educate us with daily, weekly, monthly, and yearly reports